-In Scotland the cost of care in a care home is broken down into three constituent parts.
+The cost of care in a care home in Scotland is broken down into three constituent parts.

-However personal Care contribution is only made if you are over 65 and then if you take it you lose any entitlement to Attendance Allowance or the Care Component of the Disability Living Allowance you may have been receiving.
-These are currently worth £85.60 per week at the higher rate or £57.30 per week at the (lower rate – for Attendance Allowance) or (middle rate if Disability Living Allowance) both rates are those applying in 2018/19.
+Please Note: Personal Care contribution is only made if you are over 65 and if you take it, you lose any entitlement to Attendance Allowance or the Care Component of the Disability Living Allowance/PIP you may have been receiving.

-Those with personal capital assessable assets (and ½ of any jointly held assessable assets) exceeding only £27,250 (2018/19) have to pay for all of their accommodation costs.
+Those with personal capital assessable assets (and ½ of any jointly held assessable assets) exceeding £28,500 (2020/21) have to pay for all of their accommodation costs.

-Only those currently below: £17,000 (Scotland-2018/19) qualify for the maximum Local Authority budget, often known as the standard rate or contract rate.
-Unlike in England, this rate doesn't vary from one local authority to another as there is a National Care Home Contract (NCHC) which standardises terms and conditions for local authority funded residents.
-During 2018/19 this sets the standard rate at
+Only those currently below: £18,000 (Scotland-2020/21) qualify for the maximum Local Authority budget, often known as the standard rate or contract rate.
+During 2020/21 this sets the standard rate at

 Of course you can choose a care home which charges above this standard rate for “Hotel” costs but you or a third party, will have to pay the difference.

-Even where you do qualify for this standardised rate, you will have to pay all of your income received (including most benefits, or any which you may otherwise be eligible for if you claimed them), although you will be allowed to retain a Personal Expenses Allowance (currently, £27.00 per week Scotland 2018/19) and if you are over 65 and getting Savings credit - either £6.30 per week (if single) or £9.45 per week (if a couple) Scotland-2018/19) Pension Savings Disregard.
-If you are married or have a civil partner who needs some of your pension to continue living at home, you will also be allowed to keep - 50% of any private pensions you receive- but only if you pass at least 50% to them, (anything less would be ignored).
+*If you are married or have a civil partner who needs some of your pension to remain living at home, you will also be allowed to keep - 50% of any private/occupational pensions you receive- but only if you do pass at least 50% to them, (anything less would be ignored).

-Those whose capital exceeds the lower threshold £17,000 (Scotland- 2018/19) but doesn’t exceed the Upper Threshold will have the value of any capital which exceeds the lower limit, theoretically converted into extra “tariff income” at a rate of £1 extra “notional income” for every £250 worth of capital exceeding the lower limit.
+Those whose capital exceeds the lower threshold £18,000 but doesn’t exceed the Upper Threshold of £28,500 will have the value of any capital which exceeds the lower limit, theoretically converted into extra “tariff income” at a rate of £1 extra “notional income” for every £250 worth of capital exceeding the lower limit.

-This is then added to any actual income received or you would be eligible for, if you claimed it, e.g. benefits.
-The total is then compared to the standard rate the Scottish Government has agreed.
-If your combined weekly income figure (including this “tariff income”) but minus your personal allowance (and if married or have a partner who needs some of your income to live on 50% of just your private pension) exceeds this maximum rate, you would need to pay for your own care until your capital reduced to such a level as the “income” didn't meet the standard rate.
+This theoretical tariff income is then added to any actual income received or you are eligible for, to see if your combined income minus your personal allowance exceeds the standard /contractual rate the Scottish Government has agreed for the relevant care needed (£740.00 for nursing or £635.79 p.w for residential care – 2020/21) .
+If it does, you would need to pay for your own care until your capital reduced to such a level as the “income” didn't meet the standard rate.

-If the combined income, is lower, then your local social works department will pay the standard rate but would expect you to pay them all of your income except the Personal Expenses Allowance and 50% of any private pension but only if you need to and do pay this to a spouse or partner to live on.
+If your combined income, is lower, then your local social works department will pay the standard or contractual rate but would expect you to pay them all of your income except the Personal Expenses Allowance and 50% of any private pension but only if you need to and do pay this to a spouse or partner to live on.

 If you need to pay for your own care, it would pay you to speak to one of our professional care fee advisers today on 0800 180 4336.